Triysle/online-multiplayer-fps/README.md

 Install Instructions:

 1) Download the .zip in exports - https://github.com/Triysle/online-multiplayer-fps/blob/main/exports/Online%20Multiplayer%20FPS.zip
+   (you can just click the link above and then click "view raw" to download it)
 2) Extract all files from the .zip
 3) Run the .exe